IDSN - Interior Design

 This course presents the elements of two- and three-dimensional design as related to interior representational drawings.
 Emphasis is on one- and two-point perspective drawings and sketching.
 Addition of color to drawings by use of hand and digital methods is introduced.
 (ARCH majors substitute ARCH 261/262).

-PREREQUISITES: IDSN 101 (or ARCH 121) and IDSN 130 (or ARCH 151/152).
-This course explores the physical and psychological concepts pertaining to interior spaces.
-Students work with commercial design programs, schematic planning tools, commercial furniture, and universal design concepts to create functional space plans that meet program criteria.
-Students will explore space planning in relationship to plumbing and mechanical systems and apply NKBA kitchen and bath space planning guidelines.
+PREREQUISITE: IDSN 101 or ARCH 121IA, and IDSN 130 or ARCH 151RA and 152IA.
+(Sp) This course explores the physical and psychological concepts pertaining to the development of interior spaces.
+While in a studio setting; students learn a holistic approach while working with commercial design programs, schematic planning tools, commercial furniture, and universal design concepts to create functional space plans that meet program criteria.
+Students will explore space planning in relationship to plumbing and mechanical systems and be introduced to NKBA kitchen and bath space planning guidelines.
 The basic space planning skills and terminology learned are applicable to the NCIDQ exam

 IDSN 140 Product Resourcing: 1 Credits (1 Lab)